 George Monbiot, "The Unseen World," December 2017

-It troubles me deeply when I look around and see "business as usual," when business as usual is destroying the planet and lifeforms I love and impoverishing our children's future.
+It troubles me deeply when I look around and see "business as usual," when business as usual is destroying the lifeforms I love and impoverishing our children's future.

 So.
 In my personal life, in my garden, in my kitchen, and here at my keyboard, I take whatever small actions I can to disrupt business as usual and replace it with something more ethical, more wholesome, more sustainable.